-Emergency phones, known as "Code Blue Poles," are strategically located at more than 20 campus sites.
+Another safety element that can be seen around campus is the Code Blue emergency pole system.
+There are over 20 of these spread out around different locations on campus.
 When the emergency button is activated on one of the Code Blue poles, it calls both the Office of Public Safety and/or Clinton Police Department, and a direct line is opened with the responding dispatcher.
 The blue light on top will also flash, alerting responding officers and others in the area that the emergency pole has been activated, and there is an emergency situation in progress.
 The Code Blue poles are to be used strictly for emergencies, and a campus citation can be issued for misuse of the emergency Code Blue system.
 The locations of the Code Blue emergency poles are as follows: